EXTENDED DEADLINE! - Nominations for 2015 Elsevier Foundation Awards in Physics and Maths

 Click on the link below to download this year's nomination form.

-Nominations must reach the OWSD Secretariat by 17 October 2014.
+Nominations must reach the OWSD Secretariat by the new extended deadline of 15 November 2014.

 Inquiries and completed nomination forms should be addressed to: